[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 Dynamic Website Custom Audience Pixel

-Until now, advertisers manually created website custom audiences to target users who previously visited their website.
+Until now, advertisers manually created A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. to target users who previously visited their website.
 Users can be targeted who visited any page or specific pages during durations of one to 180 days.

 This is powerful.
 But it becomes cumbersome for retailers with thousands of products.
 While targeting people who visited a specific product page would be ideal, it’s simply not practical given the amount of manual work that would require.